dnelyk/Hacking_Minigames/README.md

 ***Beta, not recommended for use in a live server.*

 ## Issues:
-[Report issues](https://github.com/dnelyk/Hacking_Minigames/issues/new) on Github, if applicable, you may [Pull Request](https://github.com/dnelyk/Hacking_Minigames/compare) solutions that are tested.
+[Report issues](https://github.com/dnelyk/Hacking_Minigames/issues/new) on Github, if applicable, you may [Pull Request](https://github.com/dnelyk/Hacking_Minigames/compare) solutions that are properly tested.